uma873/finance-report-power-bi-/README.md

 ## Problem Statement
 - To create a dashboard that summarizes financial metrics to help stakeholders make informed decisions.
+- The goal of this Power BI Dashboard Project is to analyze the financial performance of a company using the provided Microsoft Sample Data.
+- To create a visually appealing dashboard that provides an overview of the company's financial metrics enabling stakeholders to make informed business decisions.
 ## DATA CLEANING:

    - Open Dataset in Excel and Make a Copy of Dataset for security purpose.